Children's Comprehensive Bible Question Quiz

 c.
 A waterproof container.

-An ark is some kind of container defined as a chest or box.
+An ark is a container defined as a chest or box.

 Moses' Ark of the Covenant was a chest that stored the Ten Commandments.

-Noah's Ark was a big, boat-like container that held hundreds of animals.
+Noah's Ark was a big boat that looked like a floating box or container that held animals.

 -